GaetanLepage/phd-manuscript/misc/planning.typ

 ]

 #gaet[I have added _local_ TOCs at the beginning of each chapter to help me, but I plan to remove them later.]
+#gaet[Should we go to a new page for each section (i.e. sub-chapter) 1.1, 1.2, ... ?]